 touch.
 Much more robust than some of the other technologies, NFI

 screens are suitable for rough-and-tough environments (like military

 use).
 Unlike most of the other technologies, they can also detect

 touches from pens, styluses, or hands wearing gloves.

 With a near-field imaging screen, small voltages are applied at the corners, producing an electric field on the surface.
 Your finger alters the field as it approaches.

-Drawing on a screen with a light pen back in 1973.
+Drawing on a screen with a light pen back in the 1970s.
 Although you can't see it from this photo, the light pen is actually connected to the computer by a long electric cable.
-Photo by courtesy of NASA Ames Research Center (NASA-ARC).
+Photo by courtesy of NASA Glenn Research Center.